 June 25th – 29th 2018 (University of Chichester, UK) (Week Two)

-The call for this event is now closed although some events will be open to the public – a full schedule will be published soon.
+The call for this event is now closed although some events will be open to the public – download full schedule:

 This week-long intensive workshop is offered for movement and performing arts researchers.
 The first of this two part series takes place on: March 19th – 23rd 2018 (Stockholm University of the Arts, SE) (Week One)